 Tips for Growing Tomatoes

-Plant.
-Plant your tomatoes about six inches deep.
+Space the plants about six inches deep.
 Tomatoes have the ability to grow roots from buried stems, help with stability as your plant grows and begins to produce fruit.
 Use a potting soil mix specific to growing vegetables.
 These mixes will help with proper drainage and will include organic materials that are beneficial for the plants.

 Use a tomato cage to support your plants as they grow larger.
 Cages will support the vines and the fruit as it matures.
 They can also help keep plants in place if you live in a windy location.

-Maintain.
 Use newspaper, mulch, or straw around the base of the plant to keep the soil slightly moist and to prevent splashing.
 Water on leaves may lead to disease such as blight.
 Keep the cutworms away by using newspaper, paper cups or plates to create a collar for the stem of your newly planted tomato.